JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7931 days**.

-And here is a just a random fact -  **The famous jewelry store Tiffany & Co. was established on September 18, 1837 in New York City.
-The amount of sales that were made the first day were $4.98**.
+And here is a just a random fact -  **Fat is important for the development of children and normal growth**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)